Cheesemans' Ecology Safaris

 Cheesemans’ Ecology Safaris has always been a small, family-run business, and we exist to share the world’s wildlife with you and to help protect nature in the process.
 As you are deeply valued members of our extended family, your safety, security, and overall experience has and always will be our top priority.
 We’ve faced challenges — political upheavals, injuries, bankruptcy of local companies — but COVID-19 may overshadow them all.

 We understand that with this global health crisis comes economic hardship for many people, from travelers like you, to companies like us, to local travel partners in regions we visit who have seen their livelihoods evaporate along with the tourists that normally support their economies.
-Thank you for bearing with us as we work to ensure that we do what is best for all parties.
-We feel that it is important we all take steps to be a part of the solution to this pandemic and help “flatten the curve” by minimizing the opportunity for the COVID-19 to spread, giving medical systems a chance to catch up to the growing demand.
-Our most immediate question to face is, how do we at Cheesemans’ Ecology Safaris do right by you?
+Thank you for being patient with us as we work to ensure that we do what is best for all parties.
+We feel that it is important we all take steps to be a part of the solution to this pandemic and help minimize the opportunity for COVID-19 to spread.

-We are cancelling/postponing all of our trips scheduled to depart before September 1, 2020.
-We will inform you as rapidly as possible about our trips as the course of this pandemic unfolds; we are closely assessing each trip about two months before departure.
+We are canceling/postponing all of our trips scheduled to depart before February 28, 2021.
+We are assessing trips about six months in advance with an eye toward making a final decision about its viability two months before departure, depending on the situation.
 Thank you so much for your patience during this challenging time and please contact us if you have any questions or concerns about future trips.

 To keep you informed of the latest news about the coronavirus outbreak, we’ve created this page with the latest information relevant to our upcoming trips.
 As this is an evolving situation, we will periodically email our travelers with important updates that may affect their trips, but please revisit this page for resources and to stay up to date.
 For current outbreak updates, prevention, and travel recommendations, please visit the Centers for Disease Control and Prevention website and the World Health Organization website.